 The relationship pattern that develops when neither partner takes responsibility for his or her own feelings, and when each partner tries to have control in overt or covert ways, grinds down the love until each person feels disconnected from their partner and lonely in the relationship.
 This is when they are susceptible to emotional infidelity.

-However, these patterns do not disappear just because you move into another relationship.
-You take your overt and covert forms of control with you into any relationship, as well as your underlying fears of rejection and engulfment that underlie these forms of control.
-These patterns do not generally show up early in a relationship or in an emotional or physical affair, but that does not mean they are gone.
+However, these patterns don't disappear just because you move on to another relationship.
+You take your overt and covert forms of control with you into any relationship, as well as your underlying fears of rejection that are behind these forms of control.
+Generally, these patterns don't show up early in a relationship or in an emotional or physical affair, but that doesn't mean they're gone.
 If your new relationship were to become your committed primary relationship, these patterns would resurface.